Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/masterslide/applyexternalthemetodependingslides/_index.md

 ---
 title: applyExternalThemeToDependingSlides
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/masterslide/applyexternalthemetodependingslides/
+url: /php-java/aspose.slides/masterslide/applyexternalthemetodependingslides/
 ---

-## applyExternalThemeToDependingSlides(String fname)  function
+## applyExternalThemeToDependingSlides(String fname)  method

  Creates a new master slide based on the current one, applying an external theme to it and applies the created master slide to all dependent slides.